From October 2017, a selection of buttons and stories

 I hope so!
 Until the 1920’s this suggested you “didn’t have all your marbles”.

-This card dates from 1953-54 when a cross promotion occurred between Twinprufe knitting wool and Beauclaire buttons, distributed by Paterson, Laing and Bruce.
+This card dates from 1953-54 when a cross promotion occurred between Beauclaire buttons and Twinprufe knitting wool, which was distributed by Paterson, Laing and Bruce.

 Firstly the wool: Twinprufe refers to it being ‘moth-proof’ and ‘shrink-proof’.
 The wool was produced by F.W.
 Hughes P/L at their Alexandria Spinning Mills.
 Frederick Hughes established this firm of pastoralists, meat producers, canners, skin merchants, wool spinners and textile manufacturers in 1915.
 In 1966 it became a subsidiary of Ralli Australia P/L.